-Numis has legal obligations under the money laundering regulations 2007 to identify and verify its customers and perform ongoing monitoring on customer data.
+Numis has legal obligations under applicable money laundering laws and regulations to identify and verify its customers and perform ongoing monitoring on customer data.
 As part of customer identification (“KYC”) procedures Numis collects personal information such as phone numbers, e-mail addresses and financial details, along with identification information such as date of birth, residential address and nationality.
 Numis may also hold personal information obtained through publicly available sources such as credit agencies, media publications and company registries.
 Some of the information we check is sensitive personal data (known as special category data) such as your nationality and any previous criminal convictions.

 In the interests of fraud prevention and the prevention of financial crime(s) your customer identification data will be shared with third parties who perform monitoring services on behalf of Numis; these third parties are required to adhere to the same high privacy standards as Numis.

-Your personal data will only be shared in accordance with data protection laws where deemed necessary and where third parties are providing services to Numis as part of our ongoing services and in order to satisfy our legal and regulatory obligations and/or provision of our ongoing services to clients.
+Your personal data will only be shared in accordance with data protection laws and where third parties are providing services to Numis as part of our ongoing services and in order to satisfy our legal and regulatory obligations and/or provision of our ongoing services to clients.

 Numis also utilises cloud storage solutions that may in some cases mean that personal data will be stored on servers held in other countries, specifically the USA.
-We also have contracts in place with some data processors who work on our data in order for us to be able to fulfill our contractual obligations – specifically a firm in Sri Lanka which assists us with Singletrack software.
-As with all our third party data processors, they will be required to adhere to our high standards of data privacy.
-Under GDPR, all data processors – (i.e. external companies or individuals who process data on our behalf) have to do so under the terms of a written contract, holding the data processor to the standards of GDPR, whatever the jurisdiction they are present in – so that those who are outside of the EU still need to comply.
-We only have a small number of data processors based outside of the EU, and we have added an addendum to our contracts with these entities, covering GDPR responsibilities.
+We also have contracts in place with some suppliers who work on our data in order for us to be able to fulfil our contractual obligations – specifically a firm in Sri Lanka which assists us with Singletrack software.
+As with all our third party suppliers, they will be required to adhere to our high standards of data privacy.
+We have a contract in place with all our suppliers which contain data protection and confidentiality obligations.
+Where we transfer outside the UK or the EU, we always have a mechanism in place to ensure your personal data is processed safely.
+If you would like any additional information about which mechanisms we rely on for each of our suppliers, please contact us at firstname.lastname@example.org.

 Contact information obtained by Numis as part of business related discussions or data relating to existing client relationships may be held as part of our records for as long as deemed necessary in order to further prospective and ongoing client relationships.
 Where contacted for marketing purposes these individuals will be given the opportunity to have their information removed from our records.
 Otherwise information will be processed and deleted in line with our retention schedule.